-- 1-1 (1) The term of office for an appointed Bencher begins on the date that the appointment is effective and ends on January 1 of the next even-numbered year. - (2) Despite subrule (1), an appointed Bencher continues to hold office until a successor is appointed. - (3) An elected Bencher holds office for 2 years beginning on January 1 following his or her election
+- 1-1 (1) The term of office for an appointed Bencher begins on the date that the appointment is effective and ends on January 1 of the next even-numbered year. - (2) Despite subrule (1), an appointed Bencher continues to hold office until a successor is appointed. - (3) An elected Bencher holds office for 2 years beginning on January 1 following the Bencher's election.